What is your depression trying to tell you?

 How psychotherapy can help

-Therapy can create space, often for the first time, to feel difficult experiences such as depression without being overwhelmed, to speak without fear of judgement, and to question beliefs about yourself that were absorbed unconsciously earlier in life.
+Therapy can create space, often for the first time, to feel difficult experiences such as depression without being overwhelmed.
+It allows you to speak without fear of judgement and to question beliefs about yourself that were absorbed unconsciously earlier in life.

 As your depression becomes better understood, it often begins to feel less overpowering.
 Many clients describe feeling more grounded, more able to express their emotions, and more connected to parts of themselves that had been silenced or rejected long ago.